 Most members of parliament, except ministers, serve on parliamentary committees.
 These committees are usually made up of 6 to 10 government and non-government members of parliament.
-Committees may consist of senators or members of the House of Representatives, or may be established as joint committees which include members of both houses of Parliament.
+Committees may consist of senators or members of the House of Representatives, or may be established as joint committees which include members of both the House of Representatives and the Senate.
 One committee member is voted to be the chairperson who runs the committee proceedings.
 Each committee has a secretariat—a group of parliamentary employees who assist with running the hearings and writing a report to present to Parliament.

 When Parliament establishes a committee of inquiry, it decides on the terms of reference—the specific purpose of the inquiry.
 The committee invites written submissions from the community, experts and interest groups regarding the issue.

 Committee members read the submissions and may invite selected people or groups to appear before the committee to provide further evidence or answer questions from committee members.

 Committees take place at Parliament House, as well as in communities all across Australia.